liuzywen/RGBTCC/README.md

 # RGB-T Multi-Modal Crowd Counting Based on Transformer

-The paper has been accepted by BMVC 2022.
+The paper has been published by BMVC 2022.

 The details are in https://bmvc2022.mpi-inf.mpg.de/0427.pdf